|Offer type:||New Accounts|

 The Betfair Exchange brings opposing customers together, and allows them to back (support) and lay (be against) bets, without the need for a traditional bookmaker.

 To lay a bet is to back something not to happen.
-For example, to lay Manchester United to win their match is to back them NOT to win.
+For example, to lay Manchester United is to back them NOT to win.
 If you were to lay them, you would win your bet if they either lost or drew their match.

 If you want to back a selection you click the blue button, if you want to lay a selection you click the pink button.